QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 In particular, we used *Markov jump linear quadratic dynamic programming* to allow the exogenous interest rate to vary over time

-In this notebook, we add a maturity composition decision to the government’s problem by expanding the dimension of the state
+In this lecture, we add a maturity composition decision to the government’s problem by expanding the dimension of the state

 We assume